 All of this is possible only thanks to our team: it is the skills and abilities of each of us that make it possible to turn ideas into products.
 We have created this section to let you know better who, day after day, builds our reality.

-Read our stories and, if you are interested in working with us, please apply on our form here.
+Read our stories and, if you are interested in working with us, click here:

 I have been working in Bruschi for about 20 years.
 When I started Marco and Silvio Bruschi were working together with us and our customers were mainly Italian.

-Over time I have seen Bruschi growing up, evolving and changing: new technologies and new die casting machines have arrived, Bruschi Mechanics for finishing and assembly has been established and, then, also Bruschi USA.
+Over time I have seen Bruschi growing up, evolving and changing: new technologies and new die casting machines have arrived, new departments for finishing and assembly has been established and, then, also Bruschi USA has born.